tomcoutts/globalgamejam2019/README.md

 # Global Game Jam 2019 : "What does home mean to you?"
 # Oto 音:

-Our entry for Global Game Jam 2019 is a  game about fixing your home and your inerself.
+Our entry for Global Game Jam 2019 is a  game about fixing your home and your innner self.

 # Art : Jessica Tea
 # Art: Luiz Causin